 Confirm deletion of settings by clicking Yes.

-This will remove all your Windows Firewall settings, which was made after installing Windows, including rules and exceptions for all ports and programs.
+This will reset all Windows Firewall settings, which was made after installing Windows, including rules and exceptions for all ports and programs.
 After that in the list of firewall rules you will find only standard system network access rules remain.

 Keep in mind that after you reset your Windows Firewall settings, some applications, that you were previously allowed to access, might stop working (Remote Desktop (RDP) access at the default setting also does not work).
 To provide network access for such applications you have to manually re-create firewall rules or need to reinstall the entire programs.